 Ever wonder how organic chocolate is made?
-This tour takes you through the jungle and farms of the indigenous Ngabe people, who have been making cacao into chocolate for centuries.
+This Oreba Chocolate tour takes you through the jungle and farms of the indigenous Ngabe people, who have been making cacao into chocolate for centuries.

 This 3 hour tour walks you through the jungle and the process of turning raw cacao into chocolate.
 All the cacao is shade grown in the jungle, so during your tour, you may even get to see sloths, poison dart frogs, and toucans.
 And no matter what you see, you’ll get to sample some delicious organic dark chocolate, made right in front of you by local artisan women!

-Every Thursday is a work day for the artisan group who’s name is ACODAAC.
-You can call the Oreba Chocolate phone and ask if you can come help out at 6649-1457.
-Most times it will be physical labor but technical skills could be used for certain projects.
-Speaking Spanish will help, but if you’re comfortable with communication via pointing and gesturing, you should be fine.
+Voluntourism: Every Thursday is a work day for the artisan group who’s name is ACODAAC.
+You can call the Oreba Chocolate at 6649-1457 and ask if you can come help out.
+Most of the times it will be physical labor but technical skills could be used for certain projects.
+Speaking Spanish will help, but if you are comfortable with communication via pointing and gesturing, you should be fine.